4 Most Infamous Exorcisms: Demonic Possession or Mental Illness?

 We can certainly suspect mental illness as the source of Maurice's strange behavior and ultimate demise, however many witnesses attest to paranormal occurrences surrounding Maurice's existence in the last years of his life.
 Did his childhood prayers for strength and salvation inadvertently make a pact with the demonic?
 Was his extraordinarily cruel father involved in the occult?
 What was it that occurred in the barn that night in which Maurice was forced to participate?

-Maurice's story qualifies with three of the requisite signs of demonic possession, and in fact a Catholic sanctioned exorcism ultimately occurs.
+Maurice's story qualifies with three of the requisite signs of demonic possession, and in fact a Catholic sanctioned exorcism ultimately occured.

 - Maurice possessed superhuman physical strength